<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Other]]></category>

-<guid isPermaLink="false">https://www.ot4kids.in/?p=9651</guid>
+<guid isPermaLink="false">https://www.ot4kids.in/?p=9723</guid>

-<description><![CDATA[<p>Many parents in India notice that their child struggles with everyday tasks like getting dressed, holding a pencil, or playing with friends.
-You might see this during morning routines, at school, or during playtime when your child seems frustrated or avoids certain activities.
-These moments can leave you wondering if something more is going on. [&#8230;]</p>
+<description><![CDATA[<p>Many parents in India notice that their child struggles with sitting still or focusing, especially when screen time seems to take over their day.
+You might see this during morning routines, at school, or during playtime when your child seems restless or overly energetic after using devices.
+It can feel overwhelming trying to balance technology [&#8230;]</p>

-<p>The post <a href="https://www.ot4kids.in/signs-your-child-may-need-occupational-therapy-2/">Signs Your Child May Need Occupational Therapy in India</a> appeared first on <a href="https://www.ot4kids.in">Ot4Kids</a>.</p>
+<p>The post <a href="https://www.ot4kids.in/how-to-reduce-screen-time-for-hyperactive-kids/">How to Reduce Screen Time for Hyperactive Kids in India</a> appeared first on <a href="https://www.ot4kids.in">Ot4Kids</a>.</p>

 ]]></description>